Islandora-Labs/islandora_social_metatags/README.md

 Configuration path is admin/islandora/tools/twitter_cards (Administration > Islandora > Islandora Utility Modules > Islandora Twitter Cards Configuration).

-There are three fields to configure:
+There are ten fields to configure.
+Defaults should work for most sites, except for Site Twitter User.

 * Title XPath
    * The XPath to your MODS Title field.
 Feeds the twitter:title meta tag.